spirit-code/spirit/core/docs/INPUT.md

       `fmm`    -  Uses the Fast-Multipole-Method (NOT YET IMPLEMENTED!)

 If the `cutoff`-method has been chosen the cutoff-radius can be specified via `ddi_radius`.
+*Note:* If `ddi_radius` < 0 a direct summation (i.e. brute force) over the whole system is performed.
+This is very inefficient and only encouraged for very small systems and/or unit-testing/debugging.

 If the boundary conditions are periodic `ddi_n_periodic_images` specifies how many images are taken in the respective direction.

-Note: The images are appended on both sides (the edges get filled too)
-      i.e. 1 0 0 -> one image in +a direction and one image in -a direction
+*Note:* The images are appended on both sides (the edges get filled too) i.e. 1 0 0 -> one image in +a direction and one image in -a direction

 **Neighbour shells**: